These broccoli tots turn broccoli into a tasty snack. Made with almond flour (or breadcrumbs) and sharp cheddar, they are cheesy and delicious!

-You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-Reheat them in the microwave on 50% power, or in a 300°F oven.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+Reheat them in the microwave at 50% power or in a 300°F oven.

-👩🏻🍳 I typically publish a new or an updated recipe once a week.
+👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
-Subscribe!
+Subscribe today!
 You can unsubscribe at any time.

-Cheesy Broccoli Tots
+Broccoli Tots Recipe

 - Place the broccoli in a microwave-safe bowl.
 Cover with a microwave-safe plate and microwave for 5 minutes, stirring halfway through cooking, to thaw.
 Drain REALLY well.

 - Meanwhile, in another large bowl, whisk together the eggs, salt, pepper, garlic powder, oregano, and cayenne.